Alejandro Pérez Velilla

 Pérez Velilla, A., Nöldeke, G., Peña, J. Reciprocity and the evolution of risk-reduction sharing.

-Pérez Velilla, A., Beheim, B., & Smaldino, P. E. (2025, January 31).
-The development of risk attitudes and their cultural transmission.
-SocArxiv.
+Pérez Velilla, A., Beheim, B., & Smaldino, P. E. (In press).
+The development of risk behaviors and their cultural transmission.
+Psychological Review.
+American Psychological Association.
+Preprint at SocArxiv.

 2024